 Bill Fritsch was originally a poet on the San Francisco scene who became part of the Diggers, proto-Hippy community activists.
 He had a “a left-wing, longshoreman, Communist Party, good Jewish boy, Jewish progressive radical from Brooklyn, background” according to a fellow Digger.
 Fritsch shook that off and had joined the Hells Angels by 1967.
 He was around in London late the next year when The Beatles were recording the White Album, which featured the track Helter Skelter, a big influence on Charles Manson’s apocalyptic worldview.

 Then Altamont, a last minute venue for a scrappy free festival where the Hell’s Angels were paid in beer to control a rowdy crowd.
 And things went badly wrong.

-Fritsch got shot in the head a few years after Altamont and left partially paralysed down the left side of his body.
-He moved in San Francisco and read a poem at The Band’s 1976 final concert, limping on stage at Winterland with a cane.
+Fritsch got shot in the head a few years after Altamont in some Angels dispute and left partially paralyzed down the left side of his body.
+He can be seen reading a poem at The Band’s 1976 final concert, limping on stage at Winterland with a cane.
 He died in 2015.